Can AI Master Econometrics? Evidence from Econometrics AI Agent on Expert-Level Tasks: Methodology

 \section{Methodology}

 Current LLM tools face two primary limitations: they struggle to deliver complete workflows and perform poorly in knowledge-dense domains.
-The Econometrics AI Agent addresses both challenges through a customized AI Agent system and a zero-shot learning framework, enabling accurate and executable workflows without the substantial costs of LLM retraining.
+MetricsAI addresses both challenges through a customized AI Agent system and a zero-shot learning framework, enabling accurate and executable workflows without the substantial costs of LLM retraining.